 The original deal was for Marvel to make a Spider-Man trilogy, with a new film releasing every two years.
 Spider-Man: Homecoming released in 2017, the Spider-Man: Homecoming 2 is due for release in 2019, and Tom Holland has confirmed a third film is in the works - presumably to release in 2021.
 It looks as though not much changed from the leaked version.

-It's safe to say that certain key characters will return for Spider-Man: Homecoming 2, including Marisa Tomei's Aunt May, Jacob Batalon's Ned Leeds, and Zendaya's Michelle; none, however, have yet been officially confirmed.
-Less likely is Laura Harrier's Liz Allen, who seemed to be written out at the end of Homecoming.
+It's safe to say that certain key characters will return for Spider-Man: Homecoming 2, including Marisa Tomei's Aunt May, Jacob Batalon's Ned Leeds, and Zendaya's Michelle; so far, set photos have only confirmed Batalon and Zendaya.
+There are rumors Laura Harrier will reprise the role of Liz Allen too, although she seemed to be written out at the end of Homecoming.
 The end-credits sequence of Homecoming seemed to imply Michael Mando's Scorpion would likely play a role in the sequel.
+Michael Keaton's Vulture is confirmed to return, and many viewers believe Marvel is building up to the Sinister Six.

-Marvel May be Casting Gwen Stacy for the Sequel
+10 Marvel May be Casting Gwen Stacy for Spider-Man: Far From Home

 There have been intriguing rumors that Marvel is conducting auditions for the part of Gwen Stacy.
 Two audition tapes have leaked, each showing a little-known European actress auditioning for the part.
 It's prompted speculation that Marvel could reinvent Gwen as a foreign exchange student who pays a visit to Peter's school.
 Given fans had expected Zendaya's Michelle to become the primary love-interest in the sequel, Gwen appearing on the scene would certainly throw a spanner in the works!

-Director Jon Watts has expressed interest in characters like Blade and Morbius, but these seem unlikely - not least because Sony is considering a Morbius movie.
+Kevin Feige has indicated the film will be set in the summer, with Peter and some of his friends going to Europe for a summer vacation.
+Robert Downey Jr. played a major role in Spider-Man: Homecoming, and another as-yet-unidentified MCU actor is confirmed to be a major guest-star in Spider-Man: Far From Home.
 There have been consistent reports Marvel is casting a "femme fatale" for the movie.
 Evidence is building that this character may be Jessica Drew's Spider-Woman, although her role is uncertain.

-There May Be Connections to Sony's Venom and Silver & Black
+7 There Won't Be Connections to Venom and Silver & Black

 Read More: Silver and Black’s Marvel Villains Revealed!